-Say for instance, Omkar Enterprises, a manufacturer in Punjab, supplies goods to Vipul Traders, a dealer in Punjab.
+Say, for instance, Omkar Enterprises, a manufacturer in Punjab, supplies goods to Vipul Traders, a dealer in Punjab.
 Goods worth Rs 1,00,000 are supplied by Omkar Enterprises after adding GST @ 18%.
 Since it is an intra-state supply, GST gets deposited to both Central and State Governments.
 But the total GST amounting to Rs 18,000 gets deposited equally into separate heads.
-This means, Rs 9,000 gets deposited into CGST account.
+This means Rs 9,000 gets deposited into the CGST account.
 And another Rs 9,000 gets deposited into SGST head.

 VI.
 What Is State Goods and Services Tax (SGST)?